hubot-archive/hubot-github-repo-event-notifier/README.md

   a key for each event type, e.g. `pull_request` or `page_build`.
 It takes the payload object and the callback function as its parameters, in that order.
-* There is a special helper function called `printer` which just throws whatever it takes into `console.log`.
-I guess you could just use `console.log` itself but why the heck not?